 In this section we use properties of the Fourier transform to construct a type of weight function (Lemma \ref{lemma_build_kernel}) that will be used in the proof of Theorem \ref{thm:Weak}.
-We begin with: \begin{lemnum} Let $\eta(x)$ be a piecewise-continuous real-valued function of compact support in $\R$.
-If $\eta$ is an even function then $\Fscr(\eta) $ is also a real-valued, even function. \end{lemnum} \begin{proof} Since $\eta$ is even,
+We begin with: \begin{lemnum} Let $f$ be an even, integrable, real-valued function on $\R$.
+Then $\Fscr(f) $ is also a real-valued, even function. \end{lemnum} \begin{proof} Since $f$ is even,

 which is a real-valued even function of $\xi$. \end{proof}